 • You don’t need a referral from a doctor

-• Eye Tests are Bulk Billed* - this means that if you are covered by Medicare you will not have to pay out of pocket expenses.
+• Eye Tests are Bulk Billed* - this means that if you are covered by Medicare you won't have to pay out of pocket expenses.

-When visiting a Bupa Optical store for an eye test, your optometrist will take time to get to know you.
-You’ll be asked questions about your eyes and vision, health, your family’s health, your work, hobbies, interests and lifestyle.
+When you first visit a Bupa Optical store for an eye test, your optometrist will get the lowdown on your eyes and vision, health, your family’s health, your work, hobbies, interests and lifestyle.
 It might seem like a lot – but this is what helps us understand what you need.
 That way, we can tailor the test to you.

-Your optometrist will check your ability to see objects in the distance and up close using a letter chart.
-He or she will also look at your previous glasses or contact lenses (if you have any) to establish a baseline.
+This tests your ability to see objects in the distance and up close using a letter chart.
+The optometrist will also look at your previous glasses or contact lenses (if you have any) to establish a baseline.

-Your vision will be measured, usually behind an instrument called a phoropter, which houses hundreds of different lenses.
-With the lights dimmed you will look through this to the letter chart and answer a series of questions.
-Sometimes the chart may look a little blurry or doubled; your optometrist will help you find the lens which is the clearest and most comfortable for you.
+They’ll measure your vision, usually behind an instrument called a phoropter, which holds hundreds of different lenses.
+With the lights dimmed, you’ll look through this to the letter chart and answer a series of questions.
+Sometimes the chart may look a little blurry or doubled – this is so your optometrist can find you the lenses that suit you.

-If colour perception is a concern your optometrist can perform a test for colour blindness as it’s commonly called, however it’s more of a colour defect than a form of blindness.
-One way to test whether you have trouble seeing certain colours is through the Ishihara Test.
+If you’re worried about how you see colour, your optometrist can perform a test for colour blindness (but it’s more of a colour defect than a form of blindness).
+One way to test this is through the Ishihara Test.
 It can detect deficiencies in seeing red and green and blue and yellow by using a series of plates showing either a number or a path within a pattern of coloured dots.
-Patterns are usually used for young children who can’t yet read numbers.

-This is a quick and painless test which measures the fluid pressure inside your eyes as part of an assessment for glaucoma.
-Too much pressure in the eyes can be a warning sign of glaucoma.
+This is a quick and painless test which measures the fluid pressure inside your eyes as part of an assessment for glaucoma – too much pressure can be a warning sign.
 An optometrist will use an instrument called a tonometer to measure eye pressure.

-This test is an examination of the back of the eye (retina) known as the fundus.
-Eye drops are sometimes used to dilate the pupils to give the optometrist a larger view of the retina, optic disc and blood vessels.
-The optomestrist will check for any eye diseases including glaucoma, diabetic retinopathy, macular degeneration but also to ensure the retina and optic nerve are in good health.
+This test looks to the back of the eye (retina) known as the fundus.
+You might be given some eye drops to dilate the pupils to give the optometrist a larger view of the retina, optic disc and blood vessels.
+The optometrist will check for any eye diseases including glaucoma, diabetic retinopathy, macular degeneration - but also to check that the retina and optic nerve are in good health.
 During a funduscopy, your optometrist will also look for signs of other health conditions like high blood pressure.

-This test uses a powerful microscope and bright light (a slit lamp) to examine the structures in the anterior eye.
-This is important to check for any signs of pathology like cataracts, corneal disease or other abnormalities.
+If this test is needed, it uses a powerful microscope and bright light (a slit lamp) to examine the structures in the anterior eye.
+This is to check for any signs of pathology like cataracts, corneal disease or other abnormalities.

-Once your optometrist has all the information needed about your eye health and vision they can recommend the best options for you.
-Prevention is always better than a cure, so our optometrists offer individual advice on how you can you can look after your eyes and eyesight both now and into the future.
+Once they have all your eye health information, your optometrist can recommend the best options for you.
+They’ll be able to give you personalised advice on how you can you can look after your eyes and eyesight both now and into the future.